MISMO COMPLIANT

 Remote online notarization — commonly abbreviated as RON — is a secure process that allows eligible signers to have documents notarized through a live, two-way audio-video session with a commissioned notary public.
 Instead of meeting in person at a notary's office, the signer connects online, verifies their identity, signs the document electronically, and receives the completed notarized document digitally.

 The process is designed to be convenient, secure, and legally sound for eligible document types.
-That said, not every document or receiving party accepts remote online notarization — always confirm acceptance before booking a session.
+That said, some documents may not be accepted for remote online notarization depending on the receiving party, state law, document type, lender, title company, court, agency, or institution.
+Always confirm acceptance before booking a session.

-The remote online notarization process at iRemoteNotary follows four steps.
+The remote online notarization process typically follows four steps.
 First, you submit your request and upload your unsigned document before the session — never sign the document beforehand unless specifically instructed by your notary.

 Second, you complete identity verification as required for your session.
-This may include credential analysis of your government-issued ID and, in some cases, knowledge-based authentication questions.
+This usually includes scanning a valid government-issued ID and may include answering knowledge-based authentication questions.

 Third, you meet with a commissioned remote online notary through a secure, encrypted audio-video connection.
 During this live session, the notary witnesses your signature, applies their digital notarial seal, and completes the required notarial certificate.